Magnetic phase transition in coherently coupled Bose gases in optical lattices: Mott-Superfluid Phase Transition

-In the presence of hopping the system undergoes a phase transition between a Mott insulating and a superfluid phase.
-In order to get an insight into the way the different parameters of the model enter in the SF-MI phase transition, we apply a mean-field theory \cite{Sachdev}.
-Within mean-field and in second-order perturbation theory, the border between the MI and the SF region is given by the condition
+In order to get an insight into the way the different parameters of the model enter in the SF-MI phase transition, we apply a mean-field theory \cite{Sachdev} to the grandcanonical Hamiltonian $H-\mu\sum_{i\sigma}\hat{n}_{i\sigma}$.
+At $J=0$, the borders of the Mott lobes are easily determined by requiring unit filling factor.
+The chemical potential must satisfy the conditions $-J_\Omega <\mu $ and $\mu < J_\Omega +(U+U_{ab})/2-\sqrt{16J_\Omega^2+(U-U_{ab})^2}/2 $.
+For $J\neq0$, second-order perturbation theory predicts that the border between the MI and the SF region is given by the condition

 where the coordination number is $z=2$ in 1D.
 Notice that in the SU(2) symmetric case for the interaction, $U_{ab}=U$, the single component result is recovered provided the chemical potential is rescaled to $\tilde{\mu}=\mu-J_\Omega$.
 When the hopping strength $J$ becomes larger than that given by Eq.~(\ref{EqMottMF}) the system enters the SF phase and develops a nonzero order parameter given by $\psi_-=(\psi,-\psi)^T/\sqrt{2}$, with $\psi=\langle a\rangle=\langle b\rangle$.
 Since quantum fluctuations are neglected the MI phase is described by the state $\ket{0}$ introduced above.
 Therefore, the system could support a polarized state only in the SF regime provided $U_{ab}$ was large enough, in analogy to coupled condensates (see, e.g., the experiment reported in \cite{OberthalerIJ} and references therein).